dragon.data.zarr.Store

 pop(key[, default])

-Pop the given key from the distributed dictionary and return the associated value.
+Pop the given key and its value from the distributed dictionary and return the associated value.

 popitem()